Frequently Asked Questions

 maintaining, and relying on PKI.

 First let's review some good reasons why it's a mistake to make a secure VoIP protocol require a PKI.
 There are major problems and complexities with building, maintaining, and relying on PKI.
 That's why in the 1990s, a number of companies died trying to build and market PKI technology.
 See Ellison and Schneier's paper Ten Risks of PKI: What You're Not Being Told About Public Key Infrastructure and Ellison's paper Improvements on Conventional PKI Wisdom.
 In the email encryption world, a PKI architecture was the kiss of death for PEM and MOSS, both of which were swept aside by PGP.
 This also led to S/MIME never reaching critical mass, despite its advantage of being bundled in Microsoft's products.
 PGP became the dominant email encryption standard because it did not depend on a centrally managed PKI.
-Nonetheless, if you feel you must use a PKI and already have one, here's how ZRTP can make use of it.

 There is another way for a ZRTP implementation to benefit from a PKI, without becoming dependent on one.
 The IETF plans to someday add integrity protection to the delivery of SIP information, and that integrity protection will rely on a PKI.
 If this ever happens, ZRTP has protocol features that can leverage an integrity-protected SIP layer to provide integrity protection for ZRTP's Diffie-Hellman exchange in the media layer.
 Which thus confers protection against a man-in-the-middle (MiTM) attack, without requiring the users to verbally compare the SAS.